 Notion remains the single best all-round AI productivity app heading into 2026, though the real answer depends on what you actually need to get done.
 The AI productivity landscape has fractured into genuinely distinct categories: writing, project management, research, email triage, and personal knowledge management.
 Picking one app and calling it "the best" is a bit like picking one kitchen knife for every job.
-Still, after months of daily use across half a dozen tools, some clear winners have emerged, and a few darlings have faded.
+Still, across half a dozen tools in this space, some clear winners have emerged, and a few former darlings have faded.

 Quick Verdict